manosgior/manosgior.github.io/README.md

 ## About me

-I’m a Ph.D. student at the [Systems Research Group](https://dse.in.tum.de/), [Technical University of Munich (TUM)](https://www.tum.de/), supervised by [Prof. Pramod Bhatotia](https://dse.in.tum.de/bhatotia/).My research interests lie in quantum software systems, where I design compilers, OS mechanisms, and hardware-software co-designs to scale quantum computing toward fault-tolerant quantum computation.
+I’m a Ph.D. student at the [Systems Research Group](https://dse.in.tum.de/), [Technical University of Munich (TUM)](https://www.tum.de/), supervised by [Prof. Pramod Bhatotia](https://dse.in.tum.de/bhatotia/).
+My research interests lie in quantum software systems, where I design compilers, OS mechanisms, and hardware-software co-designs to scale quantum computing toward fault-tolerant quantum computation.
 I leverage IRs, ISAs, and cross-stack optimizations to improve execution fidelity, programmability, and resource efficiency across the quantum software stack.

 Previously, I worked in the distributed systems area, specifically in distributed shared logs, hardware-assisted replication protocols, and the implementation of fast reads in asynchronous replication protocols.